 - Visual perception

 Many children with spina bifida have educational handicaps that require special education programs.
-In fact, even though children with spina bifida often performance within the normal range of intelligence, most exhibit major learning problems that affect their academic achievement.
+Even though children with spina bifida often perform within the normal range of intelligence, most exhibit major learning problems that affect their academic achievement.

-These learning problems may be because of physical and neurological complications, as well as prolonged and/or multiple hospitalizations.
+These learning problems may be because of physical and neurological complications and prolonged and/or multiple hospitalizations.
 Children with chronic illnesses have fewer opportunities to develop adequate perception and sensory integration.
 Other right-hemisphere learning disorders may include: